aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

-# Amazon IVS Quality-Of-Service and Timed-Metadata-Feedback Dashboard - Sample Web Player
+# Sample Web Player of Amazon IVS Quality-Of-Service and Timed-Metadata-Feedback Dashboard

 ## 1. What Does the Sample Player Do